-Management believes that the Company's cash flows generated from operations will be sufficient to meet short-term liquidity needs.
-Management further believes that its working capital together with internally generated funds from its operations and its bank line of credit are adequate to finance the Company's long-term operating needs and future capital requirements.
+Management believes that the Company's existing cash resources will be sufficient to meet short-term liquidity needs.
+Management further believes that its working capital is adequate to finance the Company's long-term operating needs and future capital requirements.